oblivia-simplex/Narrativity/2_brady1.md

 in rolling parkland.
 In the windows which were not plywood painted to resemble glass, but behind which were walls painted to resemble all-encompassing skies, people would perform the parlor drama of their social obligation to your passing.
-Going through someone\'s trash, or the stack of papers on someone\'s desk, or the pages inserted by a printer\'s error into someone\'s typescript, was a hot and dirty intimacy.
+Going through someone's trash, or the stack of papers on someone's desk, or the pages inserted by a printer's error into someone\'s typescript, was a hot and dirty intimacy.
 The substance of a whole affair might take root in a similar sense of euphemism.*